 And don’t be afraid to involve your staff.
 Reviewing your staff’s personnel files and performance history is only a start.
 Set up one-on-one meetings with your reports, so that you can solicit their input.
 Bounce your ideas off of them.
 Not only will they provide valuable information about how the team currently works — and how it might improve itself — but including them will earn you points and open up lines of communication between your staff and yourself that will pay dividends in the future.

-When you’re managing a team for the first time, it’s inevitable that you’ll make mistakes.
+As first-time accounting and finance managers, it’s inevitable that you’ll make mistakes.
 But if you can avoid these urgent howlers, you’ll be poised to bounce back from any stumbles you might experience.

 Are you a rookie manager?
 Or have you already made it out alive of your first managerial position?
 What kind of mistakes have you made, and how did you remedy or rebound from them, either in that job or in a future one?
 Leave us a comment below.